 The looping bobbin thread is usually caused by the upper threading of the sewing machine.
+Here are the steps to take to troubleshoot the issue:

 Thread the Machine Properly

 Always thread the machine with the presser foot up.
 As long as the presser foot is up, the thread can seat properly.
-When the presser foot is down, the tension is engaged and it will not allow the thread to seat properly.
+When the presser foot is down, the tension is engaged and it will not allow the thread to seat as it should.
 If the thread is not seated in the tension disks, it cannot engage any tension on the thread and stitch malfunctions are bound to happen.

 Change the Needle

 If the needle is correct, is it possible you have bent it?
 The needle is part of the upper threading and is a very inexpensive part to replace.
 Always remember to let the feed dogs do the work.
-If you are pulling the fabric to the back of the machine rather than letting the machine feed it through, you are risking bending the sewing machine needle which can lead to all kinds of sewing machine problems.
+If you are pulling the fabric to the back of the machine rather than letting the machine feed it through, you risk bending the sewing machine needle which can lead to all kinds of sewing problems.

 Inspect the Bobbin